My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Cool, modern, and focused on bubbly

-Wine highlight: Their Whitecap Sparkling was crisp and refreshing—perfect for a warm afternoon (I always bring a these two bottles: Borealis Charmat, Rosé Traditional)
+Wine highlight: Their Whitecap Sparkling was crisp and refreshing, so perfect for a warm afternoon (I always buy these two bottles: Borealis Charmat, Rosé Traditional)

 Grange Winery